Hiveswap: Development

 Despite strong initial successes, the development of Hiveswap experienced numerous logistical, chronological, and financial setbacks.

 On September 4, 2012, Andrew Hussie announced a Kickstarter to raise funds for a video game based on his MS Paint Adventures webcomic Homestuck.
 Development was to begin in 2013, with the finished product expected in 2014.
 Kotaku noted that the project had raised "more than $275,000 in hours".
 More than 80% of the $700,000 goal was pledged in the first day.

 At the time the article went to print, the Kickstarter had been running for just over one day.
 The game reached the full $700,000 of funding in fewer than 32 hours.
 The campaign also reached certain "stretch goal" amounts, whereupon Hussie added Mac and Linux support onto the proposed game.
 Digital Trends writer Graeme McMillan commented that the campaign was approaching, at the time, the record for most successful comics-related Kickstarter campaign, whose previous record was held by the Order of the Stick campaign with $1,254,120.
 The Kickstarter eventually raised $2,485,506, making it the "fifth game on Kickstarter to pull in a full seven figures" and the third highest funded video game in Kickstarter history at the time.
 An additional PayPal-based fundraiser was created to accommodate those who could not donate via Kickstarter's available methods.

 In December 2013, new details, a projected release date of June 2014, and concept art were posted on the game's Kickstarter blog.
 In the post, Hussie revealed that the game would effectively be a spin-off from the comic, with a new plot and characters that will only have loose ties to the original storyline, making it more accessible to those who are unfamiliar with the original story.
 Hussie also indicated that the game will not include any voice acting; he considered voice acting "too easy to do badly", and stated that he was "personally not that big on VA in games like this anyway".
 On June 21, 2014, it was publicly announced that the game would be developed by The Odd Gentlemen—known for their game The Misadventures of P.B.
 Winterbottom.
 New concept art, including that of another new character, were also revealed.

-In an interview with Game Informer show, Undertale developer Toby Fox, who has worked with Hussie in the past, announced that he was contacted to write music for "the Homestuck video game".
+In an interview with Game Informer, Undertale developer Toby Fox, who has worked with Hussie in the past, announced that he was contacted to write music for "the Homestuck video game".

 On October 30, 2014, it was announced that the game's official title would be Hiveswap, and that production of the game had been taken back in-house "alarmingly well" under Hussie's What Pumpkin studio.
 It was also announced that the game would be the first of two distinct stories: each will be an episodic story, but there will be parallels between them, and they can be played in either order.